 That’s why we’ve created this worksheet and companion guide to determine the cost to set up a gym and calculate the details of what it will take.

 And how much does it cost to build a gym from the ground up?
-For that, you’ll have to throw open those financial windows considerably higher.
-Take into consideration such factors as square footage, location, and whether or not you will rent or own your gym that you are building and your costs can range between several hundreds of thousands of dollars—all the way up to several million dollars in some cases.
+For that, you’ll have to raise the financial estimates by a wide margin.
+Take into consideration such factors as square footage, location, and whether or not you'll rent or own the gym you're building and your costs can range from several hundreds of thousands of dollars—all the way up to several million dollars in some cases.

 Regardless of your particular business path, it’s helpful to break down the costs into two categories: one-time costs and recurring costs.

 Make no mistake, the initial costs of opening a gym aren’t cheap.
 However, your wellness venture may or may not need to consider every item on this list, so feel free to pick and choose the applicable items and add them to your worksheet.

 Our gym startup cost worksheet is simple and intuitive to use.
 Once downloaded, it’s fully customizable to fit your needs.
 The template includes both high and low-end estimates for starting a gym to give you a full picture of what it will take.